-Picasso at the age of 73, was going through a difficult time in his life in 1953, when his attention was diverted by the appearance of a strikingly beautiful, but painfully shy girl, Sylvette.
+In 1953 Picasso, at the age of 73, was going through a difficult time in his life when his attention was diverted by a strikingly beautiful, but painfully shy girl, Sylvette.
 His relationship with his wife Françoise Gilot, with whom he had two children, was coming to an end, causing him great sadness.
 Throwing himself into his work he developed a series of works on this young enigma, sensing in her something fragile and untouchable.
 A man with a reputation for mysogyny and selfishness, Picasso displayed none of these characteristics with the young Sylvette and her boyfriend.
 He cared for her like a father and employed Toby her boyfriend to help them financially, enabling the English boy to get a work permit in France.
 Toby was a talented welder and metal worker and played a part in the Sylvette sculptures cutting out and welding the folded metal sculptures.
 The Sylvette series of paintings and sculptures is a rare insight into Picasso’s working mind, seeing his progression of thought over a three month period, through charcoals, pencil drawings, and oils, little studies on paper to actual sculptures in metal and bronze, and even in paper.

-At the end of their collaboration, Picasso thanked Sylvette for being there in a difficult time, and she thanked him for his gaze which strengthened her belief in herself and inspired her to create, and she gave him a small statue she had made, which is still in his effects today.
+At the end of their collaboration, Picasso thanked Sylvette for being there at a difficult time, and she thanked him for his gaze which strengthened her belief in herself and inspired her to create, and she gave him a small statue she had made, which is still in his effects today.

 The Moment I met Picasso

 Before I actually met Picasso, I had of course heard about him, but not as you may imagine — as a world famous great painter.
 No, I was ignorant and in a perpetual dream.